Merci-chao/userChrome.js/README.md

 **Version 3.1**
 - Add `autoCollapse` and related settings: tabs will collapse to a single row when the cursor is not hovering.
 On Firefox 115, `layout.css.has-selector.enabled` is required. (experimental)
-- Add `tabsAtBottom`: position the Tabs Bar beneath `1` - Navigation Toolbar, `2` - Bookmarks Toolbar.
+- Add `tabsAtBottom`: position the Tab Bar beneath `1` - Navigation Toolbar, `2` - Bookmarks Toolbar.
 Not available on Firefox 115.
 - Add `hideDragPreview`: hide the drag preview during a drag interaction.
 Valid values are: `0` (never), `1` (tab groups only), `2` (tabs only), `3` (both).
 - Add `animationDuration`: duration in milliseconds (valid range: `0` - `1000`).
 Note: Lengthy animations could strain system performance.
 - Add `tabMaxWidth`: max width of tabs.
 Please use `browser.tabs.tabMinWidth` for the min width.